photo: guide's archive

 And in some time, if you continue to learn and train, more tour from our offer will open up for you – including those in Albania. 🙂

-The entire trip and all activities take place in English.
+The entire training course and all activities take place in English.
 A decent knowledge of the language, which allows for reasonably free communication, is therefore required.

 Rider weight limit for this course is set to 90 kg / 200 lbs.